Philutils/PhilUtils/README.md

 KNOWNFOLDER s is discussed in Software has to do with Folders like Desktop, Music etc. See URL: https://learn.microsoft.com/en-us/windows/win32/shell/knownfolderid

 It looks good and Microsoft did big progress since I know them BUT: I want my code to work on new AND old systems.
-Goal: From Win97 to  Win11 :) ... so if you look again at the Url above about KnownFolders, and you look on old systems, ... se also had a way to read registry and find the "Special" folders like Desktop MyDocuments.
+Goal: From Win97 to  Win11 :) ... so if you look again at the Url above about KnownFolders, and you look on old systems, ... we also had a way to read registry and find the "Special" folders like Desktop MyDocuments.
 Now with Knownfolders as discribed in Ms documentation, we have access to more than 100 constants and GUID's that will referr to known folders.

 With my way of programming I want my soft to continue working on old systems, so I integrate new with old and I get this Class KnownFolders with access on them on each system from Win97 to Win 11